7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 5. **Test Limits**: Conduct tests to understand at what point your usage approaches the free tier limits under realistic load.
 6. **Understand Inactivity Policies**: For backend services, be aware of "sleep mode" policies and their impact on application responsiveness.
 For production-like environments, consider if the cold start latency is acceptable or if a paid plan for "always-on" services is necessary.
 7. **Consider Hybrid Approaches**: For full-stack applications, a hybrid approach might be optimal: use a specialized frontend host (e.g., Netlify, Vercel) for static assets and serverless functions, and a separate backend provider (e.g., Firebase, AWS Lambda/DynamoDB) for database and core API logic.
 This can maximize free tier usage across different services.

+{{< admonition type="tip" >}}
+Alternative, such as VPS or self-hosting, can be considered for more control and potentially lower costs in the long run, but they require more management and technical expertise.
+{{< /admonition >}}

 By evaluating these factors and understanding the underlying economic models, users can effectively navigate the complex landscape of free hosting, maximizing cost savings while ensuring their applications remain performant and available.